Amazon's Thanksgiving Deal: Let's Dig In

 Okay y'all, did you miss me?

-Well, I'm back and I've done some investigation into our first Thanksgiving deal to give you some tools to maximize the items included to stretch your dollars even further!
+Well, I'm back!
+I’ve done some digging into our first Thanksgiving deal.
+I want to give you some tools to maximize the items included and stretch your dollars even further!

-Amazon has a Thanksgiving deal that's time sensitive (only available from November 12-27), so we're starting with that one.
+Amazon has a Thanksgiving deal that's time sensitive (only available from November 12-27), so let's dive into that!

 One Butterball Frozen Turkey ($0.69/lb.)